Are Home Insurance Premiums Tax Deductible in 2024?

 You submitted a theft or loss claim that was denied

-The casualty and theft loss deduction allows you to write off losses if your property is damaged and some or all of your insurance claim is denied.
+The casualty and theft loss deduction allows you to write off losses if your property is damaged and your insurer denies some or all of your insurance claim.
 To qualify, the losses must result from a sudden, unexpected event during a federally declared disaster.
-You’ll also need to itemize your deductions on Form 1040, Schedule A.[4]
+You’ll also need to itemize your deductions on Schedule A (Form 1040).[4]

 You may deduct either the entire loss or a portion of it, based on what your homeowners insurance company covers.
 For instance, say a tree falls on your home during a hurricane, and the storm is considered a federally declared disaster.
 The repairs cost $6,000, but your insurance company will only cover $4,000.
 The $2,000 personal casualty loss is the tax-deductible portion.
 You may also need to adjust the deduction based on your income and other factors.